Cyber Week Offer

 The key role your microbiome plays in immunity

 Our bodies are far from a microbe-free environment.
 Rather, the reality is our bodies are full of caverns rich in microscopic organisms that help us maintain internal homeostasis and immunostasis – often by interacting with our immune cells.
-These “conversations” have been shown to affect autoimmunity, inflammation, cancer, and our susceptibility to infection.

 The gut microbiome aids in orchestrating these communications.
 Depending on the balance and fitness of the gut flora, our immune response can prove to be strong and resilient, or weak and late to the game.
 Nurturing our gut ecosystem can be one of the most profound ways we can beef up our immune response.